 Contrary to alcohol, it is hard to consider tobacco as authentic part of “national heritage” — at least not for more than two centuries, and it can be considered more as something imported from “controversial” America.
 I also found out that there was an incident with the first European smoker, which was burned alive as possessed-by-demons, just because he popped out the smoke out of his mouth.

 The long-time-adoption-process seemed to be one of the keys to establish some substance in society, but clearly not crucial, considering for example an “old-timer” opium, or once-legal-then-banned substances, as heroin or cocaine.
 Some result of the reflection was quite obvious — what kills you quite slowly and in the same time doesn’t derail you out of “normality Matrix” very much, could be tolerated by the legislation and thereby traded as any official product.

 Back then, there was an opportunity to submit an article to 34 magazine, so I decided to “shed some light” on the topic and at the same time, do something out of my own anger to the deadly industry.
-I teamed-up with writer Roman Pekárik (under nickname Memfer), which — as I knew — held strong anti-tobacco stance and we wrote together the Tobacco Timeline.
+I teamed-up with currently-wishing-to-stay-anonymous-under-threaths-of-filing-lawsuit writer "Memfer", which held strong anti-tobacco stance at the time.
+He already had some information on the topic at hand, so we put together the Tobacco Timeline.

 For the favor of the straightforwardness and expressiveness, I employed the quasi “Jehova-witness-Watch-tower-ish” allegoric graphic style, mixing pictorial analogies (for the events where I could not find related sources) with related imagery, everything floating around crooked-cigarette timeline with national flags as marks for the events.
 It led to the footnotes at the bottom explaining them.